Fed Quietly Begins QE Unwind

 It’s yet to be seen how the markets will respond to the Fed’s gamble.
 It’s almost as if investors are blind to what the Fed is doing right now.
 But once they wake up, could the market experience a sudden nosedive and a selling frenzy as investors scramble to protect their investments?

 In times of such uncertainty, investing in gold is a dependable way of protecting your wealth.
 However, gold prices could rise quickly if the market sees a major sell-off.
-Best to protect your wealth now and be positioned to profit when gold prices eventually take off.federal reserve, quantitative easing
+Best to protect your wealth now and be positioned to profit when gold prices eventually take off.Featured, federal reserve, quantitative easing